 According to the secular definition, a victim is one who suffers an injustice.
-It is seen therefore as something therefore to be avoided if we can.
-In Catholic thought a victim soul is often described as a person who has accepted God's invitation to suffer more than most in union with Christ's own Passion and Death.
+It is seen therefore as something to be avoided if we can.
+In Catholic usage, a victim soul is often described as a person who has accepted God's invitation to suffer more than most, in union with Christ's own Passion and Death.
 An objection is then raised.
 Is this a wise choice for young people or for parents who can best care for their children when they are healthy?
 Is it not enough, they ask, to fulfill the duties of their state in life with all its inherent sufferings?
 If God wants victim souls, would He not call them from the ranks of priests and religious?

 But Love Crucified community understands "Victim soul" in the way of St. Therese of Lisieux.
-He focus was not in the suffering but in love.
+Her focus was not in the suffering but in love.
 Love moved her to be willing to suffer anything for Christ:

 To offer oneself as a victim to Divine Love is not to offer oneself to sweetness - to consolation; but to every anguish, every bitterness, for Love lives only by sacrifice; and the more a soul wills to be surrendered to Love, the more must she be surrendered to suffering.

 One thing is to be willing to suffer everything for love and quite another is to seek suffering.
-St. Therese wrote:

 To offer oneself to love is an entirely different thing to offering oneself to His Justice.
 One does not suffer more.
 It is a matter only of loving God more for those who do not love Him.